isb-cgc/readthedocs/docs/source/sections/RegulomeExplorerNotebooks.rst

 Regulome Explorer Inspired Notebook
 ===================================
 `Regulome Explorer <http://explorer.cancerregulome.org/>`_ is a well-established web tool for the exploration and visualization of associations between clinical and molecular features of TCGA data.
-Institute for Systems Biology and the MD Anderson Cancer Center collaborated closely to develop Regulome Explorer.
-It allowed users to search and visualize pre-computed statistical data filtered according to user-specified parameters for 20 of the 38 TCGA data sets.
+The Institute for Systems Biology and the MD Anderson Cancer Center collaborated closely to develop Regulome Explorer.
+It allows users to search and visualize pre-computed statistical data filtered according to user-specified parameters for 20 of the 38 TCGA data sets.
 Although Regulome Explorer has broad functionality and high-quality graphics make it a valuable tool, it does not contain an analysis of recent releases of TCGA and difficult to apply to data sets other than TCGA.

 The `Regulome Explorer Inspired Notebook <https://nbviewer.jupyter.org/github/isb-cgc/Community-Notebooks/blob/master/RegulomeExplorer/RegulomeExplorer-notebook.ipynb>`_ is a more flexible version of Regulome Explorer developed by ISB-CGC.
 It replicates the capabilities of Regulome Explorer, as a Python notebook using the Google Cloud resources and performs statistical analyses dynamically using the cloud rather than using static data.
 Furthermore, it is extendable to additional data sets available In BigQuery from the ISB-CGC, such as TCGA, TARGET, CCLE, and COSMIC.